hexley21/PacketTracer/README.md

 3. Advertise directly connected networks.

         network {ip_address} {wildcard}
-    > add networks to router eigrp config which are connected to router direclty through interface ports
+    > add networks to router eigrp config, that are directly connected to router through interface ports

 4. Configure passive interfaces. (eigrp)

         passive-interface {interface}{port}`
-    > usually you should add ports which are connected to switches or devices
+    > usually you should add ports, which are connected to switches or devices

 Disable automatic summarization.